prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <p>token defines the sender token for RocketChat authentication.
-This is the personal access token or bot token used to authenticate API requests.</p>
+This is the personal access token or bot token used to authenticate API requests.
+The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator.</p>
 </td>
 </tr>
 <tr>